Through The Fibro Fog

 rhubarb puree in a glass bowl with a spoon in on a wooden board next to rhubarb stems.

 Making this rhubarb puree is very easy, and I've used maple syrup to sweeten rather than white sugar to keep it refined sugar free.
-It's equally delicious on breakfast recipes such as oatmeal or as a sauce for desserts such as ice cream or pancakes!
+It's equally fun on breakfast recipes such as oatmeal or as a sauce for desserts such as ice cream or pancakes!

 Love all things rhubarb?
 I think you'll love my rhubarb blueberry crisp and my sparkling rhubarb mocktail as spring treats!